techscouter/semantic-xr/Examples/semanticXrExamples.md

 * [Audio-based AR (video).](https://youtu.be/Lsri6037iIE) This example uses AI (object recognition cloud service) in contrast to other examples which use a game engine library to generate the Semantic-XR content.

 ## Composite Semantic-XR
-* For example a computer screen or a cinema screen inside a VR experience or photographs or TV shows in passthrough mode which are Semantic-XR entities by themselves (advanced usage of this could be used for reflections and\ or views behind transparent surfaces).
+* For example a computer screen or a cinema screen inside a VR experience or photographs or TV shows in passthrough mode which are Semantic-XR entities by themselves.
+Another example would be photos or videos taken within an XR Experience that can have Semantic-XR metadata being attached to them that will be associated with them whether these photos or movies are displayed in the XR Experience itself somewhere or exported from the XR Experience.
+Advanced usage of Composite Semantic-XR could be used for reflections and\ or views behind transparent surfaces.

 ## crossSemanticXrEquality examples
 This single field opens up a lot of opportunities, such as conveying equality of entities in space and time.
 For example:

+### Multi-player game
+Different players share the same game entities at more or less the same time.
+Note the absence of realityInstanceTimestamp (as they are more or less equal for all) and the absence of semanticSpatialEntityId (as they are equal for all).

+        "crossSemanticXrEquality":
+        [
+            {
+                "realityId": "DemoGameCubesMultiplayer",
+                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Server"
+            },
+            {
+                "realityId": "DemoGameCubesMultiplayer",
+                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Player1"
+            },
+            {
+                "realityId": "DemoGameCubesMultiplayer",
+                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Player2"
+            },
+        ]

+### Game streaming on a slow internet connection
+Note the 2 seconds delay between the server and the game played by player 3.

+        "crossSemanticXrEquality":
+        [
+            {
+                "realityId": "DemoGameCubesMultiplayer",
+                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Server",
+                "realityInstanceTimestamp": 20

+            },
+            {
+                "realityId": "DemoGameCubesMultiplayer",
+                "realityInstanceId": "DemoGameCubesMultiplayer|6hdkil9uejdoek3o|Player3",
+                "realityInstanceTimestamp": 22
+            }
+        ]

 ### Live Broadcast
 In this case, there is the event and the live TV broadcast shown on two specific TV sets that are all synced in time.
 Note the absence of realityInstanceTimestamp (time is the same in all 3 realities) and the absence of semanticSpatialEntityId (entities are the same in all realities).